davidc6/exploring_rust/rust-notes/concurrency/memory_ordering.md

     println!("data = {}", unsafe { *p })
 }
 ```

 ### Compiler fence

 This is when a compiler is not allowed to move operations under or below the fence
 within the threads execution.
 This is just meant for the compiler.

+### Summary notes

+- Things can appear to happen in different order from different threads and hence
+global consistent order is not always the case
+- Each atomic variable has its own modification order regardless of the ordering
+that all threads agree on
+- Order of operations is defined as happens-before relationship
+- Spawning a thread happens-before everything in a thread
+- Threads does everything and it happens-before the joining that thread
+- Unlocking a Mutex happens-before locking the mutex again
+- Acquire-loading a value from the release store is a happens-before relationship
+- Sequential consistency provides a globally consistent order of operations but
+is almost never necessary, and makes code review difficult
+- Fences allow to combine memory ordering of multiple operations or apply it conditionally